jerng/studies/web-component-studies/README.md

 - For any for any ***node tree***, the DOM may render things differently based on differentiated rules.
 - So, for any new feature introduced to the environment, one has demonstrate { the **markup**, the ***node tree***, and the **rendering** }.
 Otherwise there are unapparent corner cases.

-Official short-hand notation for DOM *node trees* ... it doesn't exist.
+Short-hand notation for DOM *node trees* ... it doesn't exist.
 If you open your browser developer tools and look at the rendered *node tree* it is actually in an **unofficial, non-specified format** decided by the browser vendor.

 Which is how you get :shit: like :
 ```